Waxing and maintenance

 | Hot wax | > 0 °C | Wet, melting snow | Smooth glide on wet snow |

-| Universal wax | -5 °C to 5 °C | Various types of snow | Versatile, practical for occasional use |
+| Universal wax | -5 °C to 5 °C | Various types of snow | Versatile, practical for occasional outings |

-| Fluorinated wax | All temperatures | Wet snow or high speeds | Repels water, optimizes speed |
+| Fluorinated wax | All temperatures | Wet snow or high speed | Repels water, optimizes speed |

 - Change in temperature: as soon as the weather changes (frozen or melting snow), re-wax.
 The right wax is the key to uncompromising glide.